Quadratic Equations in Hyperbolic Groups are NP-complete: A family of equations over , for which the Diophantine problem is NP-hard

-In this section we will complete the proof of Theorem \ref{NPhard} by showing that, for any bin packing problem, there is a corresponding quadratic equation $S$ over a torsion-free hyperbolic group $\Gamma$, such that finding a solution to $S$ gives a solution to the bin packing problem.
+The Diophantine problem for a system of equations $S=1$ over a (class of) group(s) $G$, is to determine whether $S=1$ has a solution in $G$.
+In this section we will complete the proof of Theorem \ref{NPhard} by showing that, for any input of the exact bin packing problem, there is a corresponding quadratic equation $S=1$ over a torsion-free hyperbolic group $\Gamma$, such that a solution to $S=1$ gives a positive answer to the given input, and vice versa.
+The exact bin packing problem, which is NP-hard (see \cite{KLMT} where the bin packing problem from \cite{Garey}, p.
+226, is modified into the exact bin packing problem), is given by: